sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Test Data Management](https://cloud.google.com/solutions/devops/devops-tech-test-data-management)*

 ### Section 4.
 ARCHITECTURE
+*Description: Learn about moving from a tightly coupled architecture to service-oriented and microservice architectures without re-architecting everything at once.
+Empower teams to make informed decisions on tools and technologies.
+Learn how these decisions drive more effective software delivery.*

 Please rate how strongly you agree or disagree with the following statements.
 For the primary application or service my team works on: